Forget Monstera! Alocasia Dawn is the New “It” Plant

 Alocasia Dawn: The velvet-leaved “it” plant you NEED.
 Stunning foliage and fun to grow.
 Learn about alocasia dawn care with these simple tips.

 Move over, Monstera Deliciosa, there’s a new star in the houseplant world!
-Alocasia Dawn, a mesmerizing hybrid with velvety leaves and striking white veins, is ready to steal the show.
+The Alocasia Dawn is a mesmerizing hybrid with velvety leaves and striking white veins who is ready to steal the show.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)